chandanbansal/udacity-nanodegree/boston_housing/boston_housing.md

 Think about the pros and cons of adding more training points based on if the training and testing curves are converging.

 **Answer:**
-* Graph with max_depth of 6.
+* Graph with max_depth of 3.
-* Training and Testing scores lines are close and parallel.
-If we add more training points, score of training curve can move more close to testing curve.
-Testing curve score can increase.
+* Initially training curve was very close to `1` and testing curve was close to `0`.
+Which shows the high variance and the model was overfitting.
+But as we added more points, both curve came close as the model was able to adust.
+Now score are somewhere b/w `7-8` and variance is very less, which seems to best fitting scenario.
-* For model with max_depth 6 it can help, as seen in the graph training and testing are slowly getting close.
+* In this case we can clearly see that the curve has converged to its optimal score.
+Hence i believe more training points will not help here.

 ### Complexity Curves